gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 sure you read it carefully and understand the implications in your current setup.

-To make Sentinel setup easier, ee provide an [automated way to setup and run](#sentinel-setup-ee-only) the Sentinel daemon with GitLab EE.
+GitLab Enterprise Edition provides [automated way to setup and run](#sentinel-setup-ee-only) the Sentinel daemon.

-#### Sentinel setup (Community Edition)
+#### Sentinel setup

-For GitLab CE, you need to install, configure, execute and monitor Sentinel by yourself.
+##### Community Edition

-Here is an example configuration file (`sentinel.conf`) for a minimal Sentinel
+With GitLab Community Edition, you need to install, configure, execute and monitor Sentinel from source.
+Omnibus GitLab Community Edition package does not support Sentinel configuration.

-node:
+A minimal configuration file (`sentinel.conf`) should contain the following:

 ```conf
 bind 0.0.0.0 # bind to all interfaces or change to a specific IP